jarvelov/cgminer-keep-alive/README.md

 Windows XP+<br>
 cgminer (Testing various versions, but anything above 3.5 should generally work)<br>

 Download the master.zip file and extract the contents to where cgminer.exe is located (in my case it's c:\cgminer).
-If you want to keep the files somewhere you have to edit cgminer-keep-alive.ps1 as described in <b><a href="#configuration">Configuration</a><b>.
+If you want to keep the files somewhere you have to edit cgminer-keep-alive.ps1 as described in <a href="#configuration">Configuration</a>.

 Configuration
 ==================